Reasoning about identifier spaces: How to make Chord correct

-This section shows that in a network satisfying {\it Invariant}, if there are no join or fail operations, then eventually the network will become ideal---meaning that all its pointers are globally correct---and remain ideal.
+This section shows that in a network satisfying {\it Invariant}, if there are no join or fail operations, then eventually the network will become {\it Ideal} and remain {\it Ideal} (as defined in Section~\ref{sec:overview}).

 Progress proceeds in a sequence of phases.
-In the first phase, all leading dead entries are removed from successor lists, so that every member's first successor is its best successor.
+In the first phase, all leading dead entries are removed from successor lists, so that every member's successor is its best successor.
 Every time a member with a leading dead entry begins stabilization, it first executes a {\it StabilizeFromSuccessor} step, which will remove the leading dead entry.
 It will continue executing {\it StabilizeFromSuccessor} steps until all the leading dead entries are removed.
 Eventually all members will stabilize (this is an operating assumption), after which all leading dead entries will be removed from all successor lists.

 Needless to say, these effective {\it StabilizeFromSuccessor} steps can be interleaved with other stabilize and rectify operations.
 However, rectify operations do not change successor lists.
 Even if a stabilization operation causes a node to change its successor, the steps are carefully designed so that the node will not change its successor to a dead entry.
-So, in the absence of failures, eventually all first successors will be best successors, and will remain so.
+So, in the absence of failures, eventually all successors will be best successors, and will remain so.